wootfish/eli.sohl.com/_posts/2019-08-09-ad-hoc-net-routing-idea.md

 ## Security

 Allusions have been made throughout this post to similarities between this design and the architecture of onion networks.
-Of course, direct parallels can't be drawn without a full specification, but if I were to write a full spec, I would make it a primary goal to try to carry over as many of onion networks' proven security properties as possible.
+Of course, direct parallels can't be drawn without a full specification, but if I were to write a full spec, I would make it a primary goal to try to carry over as many of onion networks' security properties as possible.

 Nodes in the network would have personal public/private keypairs, and would broadcast their public keys along with all other relevant data.
 The lifespan of keys would likely be per-session (or maybe even per-connection) to try and limit the degree to which users could be tracked through them.
 These keys would be used by the message transport layer to hide every aspect of a message except for the next hop in its route.

-Of course, a somewhat greater level of trust in the network is required here than in Tor since we rely on remote nodes to self-report their neighbors, as well as those neighbors public keys, addresses, filters, etc. There is lots of room for research into minimizing risk here.
+Of course, a somewhat greater level of trust in the network is required here than in Tor since we rely on remote nodes to announce their neighbors, as well as their neighbors' public keys, addresses, filters, etc. There is lots of room for research into minimizing risk here.
 Disjoint lookups, already mentioned above, might help significantly.

-An efficient, low-overhead ad-hoc mesh network protocol stack would be a powerful tool for resisting pervasive corporate and governmental surveillance, moreso because the network would lack any barrier to entry whatsoever, and because peers could remain effectively anonymous (aside from the physical location data leaked by their radio signals) whenever desired.
+An efficient, low-overhead ad-hoc mesh network protocol stack would be a powerful tool for resisting pervasive corporate and governmental surveillance, moreso because the network would lack any barrier to entry whatsoever and because peers could remain effectively anonymous (aside from any physical location data leaked by their radio signals) as desired.

 ## Scaling

 Let's be clear: peers will have a limited knowledge of the full mesh, and will only be able to connect to peers they can establish a rendezvous with.
 It follows that there is no guarantee of every peer being able to reach every other peer.
 In large networks, distinct "regions" with limited interconnectivity may form.

-This could be mitigated to some degree by establishing "shortcuts" to connect these regions together, whether over long-range point-to-point radio, internet link, satellite link, or whatever else.
-These could knit distant regions together, dramatically lowering average path length in the network graph and increasing the odds of successful rendezvous.
+This could be mitigated to some degree by establishing "shortcuts" between the cores of these regions.
+Shortcuts could operate over long-range point-to-point radio, internet link, satellite link, or whatever else.
+They would knit distant regions together, dramatically lowering average path length in the network graph and increasing the odds of successful rendezvous.

-Just as an aside: I personally think that this limit might not necessarily be a bad thing.
+Just as an aside: I personally think that a certain spatial limit might not necessarily be a bad thing.
 A degree of locality in the network could have benefits as well as drawbacks.
 Only time can tell for sure, and there are interesting arguments to be made both ways.
 More on that later, maybe.

 ## Prior Work

-The idea of limiting any individual node's knowledge of an ad-hoc network's overall layout is not new; this was being discussed back in '99 ([PDF link](http://www.ee.oulu.fi/~carlos/papers/routing/IW99.pdf)), and the advantages of this strategy for building scalable networks have been noted for just as long.
+The idea of limiting any individual node's knowledge of an ad-hoc network's overall layout is not new; this was being discussed at least as far back as '99 ([PDF link](http://www.ee.oulu.fi/~carlos/papers/routing/IW99.pdf)), and the advantages of this strategy for building scalable networks have been noted for just as long.
 However, the chosen strategy for the linked paper was to limit how often peers send routing info updates past their immediate neighbors, rather than to find a routing protocol whose baseline maintenance only ever requires peers to exchange routing info with said immediate neighbors.

 I am not aware of prior work on using Bloom filters in this context.
 If you are, please [reach out](/contact.html) -- you would absolutely make my day.